 Reasoning (R): The Odisha Plains receive substantial rainfall from the Bay of Bengal and the Arabian Sea branch of the monsoon, creating favourable conditions for rice and oilseed cultivation.

-c) Both A and R are true, and the R is the correct explanation of the A.
+c) Both A and R are true, and R is the correct explanation of A.

-19. Which agro-climatic zone is characterized by its hilly terrain and is known for temperate fruits like orange and apple cultivation?
+19. Which agro-climatic zone is characterised by its hilly terrain and is known for temperate fruits like orange and apple cultivation?

 a) Eastern Himalayan Region